NVIDIA-Merlin/Transformers4Rec/README.md

 - Another end-to-end example that trains and evaluates a session-based model on RNN and also serves inference with Triton Inference Server.
 - A notebook and scripts that reproduce the experiments presented in a paper for RecSys 2021.

-### Feedback and Support
+## Feedback and Support

-If you'd like to contribute to the library directly, see the [CONTRIBUTING.md](CONTRIBUTING.md).
+If you'd like to make direct contributions to Transformers4Rec, refer to [Contributing to Transformers4Rec](CONTRIBUTING.md).
 We're particularly interested in contributions or feature requests for our feature engineering and preprocessing operations.
-To further advance our Merlin Roadmap, we encourage you to share all the details regarding your recommender system pipeline in this [survey](https://developer.nvidia.com/merlin-devzone-survey).
+To further advance our Merlin roadmap, we encourage you to share all the details regarding your recommender system pipeline by going to https://developer.nvidia.com/merlin-devzone-survey.

-If you're interested in learning more about how NVTabular works, see [Transformers4Rec documentation](https://nvidia-merlin.github.io/Transformers4Rec/main/getting_started.html).
-We also have the [API documentation](https://nvidia-merlin.github.io/Transformers4Rec/main/api/modules.html) that outlines  specifics of the available modules and classes within the Transformers4Rec library.
+If you're interested in learning more about how Transformers4Rec works, refer to our [Transformers4Rec documentation](https://nvidia-merlin.github.io/Transformers4Rec/main/getting_started.html).
+We also have [API documentation](https://nvidia-merlin.github.io/Transformers4Rec/main/api/modules.html) that outlines the specifics of the available modules and classes within Transformers4Rec.